mhxim/mhxim/README.md

 ## About Me
 - I'm an 18 year old Full-stack developer from Switzerland. 🇨🇭
 - Working as a Software Developer at 2sic.
-- Interested in tech, finance and gaming.
+- Interested in tech, finance and modeling.

 ## Languages
 <code>